chrisnoonan98675/site/xl-release/concept/cluster-setup.markdown

 ### Step 2 Prepare each node in the cluster

+1. Archive the distribution which you've already set up in [Step 1 Prepare the common cluster configuration](#step-1-prepare-the-common-cluster-configuration).
+1. Copy this archive to all the other nodes of the cluster and unarchive it there.
-Using the distribution created in [Step 1 Prepare the common cluster configuration](#step-1-prepare-the-common-cluster-configuration), perform the node-specific configuration as described in [Configure node connection details](#configure-node-connection-details).
+1. For each node, perform the node-specific configuration as described in [Configure node connection details](#configure-node-connection-details).

+ Please note that you don't need to run setup again.

 ### Step 3 Start the nodes